brown-cs-224/Mesh-Stencil/README.md

 You should implement `validate()` **before** implementing any mesh operations, so that you can run it to detect whether your mesh operations are mangling your data structures.
 Make your `validate()` function as thorough and comprehensive as possible&mdash;doing so will save you a _lot_ of time debugging.

 For full credit, your validator must contain at least 10 unique assertions.
+Make sure to fill out [submission-milestone.md](submission-milestone.md).

 ### Loop Subdivision